multunus/dashboard-clj/README.md

 A clojure mini-framework to setup dashboards inspired from [dashing](http://dashing.io/).

-Visualisation is a key part of analysing data and making decisions.
-But, setting up a dashboard involves the following challenges:
+A lot of plumbing work goes into building a dashboard.
+Setting up a dashboard involves the following challenges:

 - Fetching data
 - Scheduling data retrieval